serguk89/awesome-acf/README.md

 * [Advanced Custom Fields: Shopify Collection Field](https://wordpress.org/plugins/acf-shopify-collection/) - A Select Dropdown Displaying Collections From A Shopify Store.
 * [ACF Complex Titles](https://github.com/MWDelaney/acf-complex-titles) - Complex titles with previews for WordPress content types using Advanced Custom Fields Pro 5.
 * [ACF Color Swatches](https://wordpress.org/plugins/acf-color-swatches/) - Allows for a radio type selection of a color swatch.
+* [ACF City Selector](https://wordpress.org/plugins/acf-city-selector/) - An extension for ACF which allows you to select a city based on country and province/state.
 * [ACF Country field](https://github.com/nlemoine/acf-country) - Adds a 'Country' field type for the Advanced Custom Fields WordPress plugin.
 * [ACF Admin Flexible Content Collapse](https://wordpress.org/plugins/acf-admin-flexible-content-collapse/) - Collapse and expand the layout settings in ACF field editor for a better overview and easier sorting of the layouts or moving fields between layouts.
 * [ACF: Better Search](https://wordpress.org/plugins/acf-better-search/) - Adds to default WordPress search engine the ability to search by content from selected fields of Advanced Custom Fields PRO plugin.